hotosm/chatmap/docs/live.md

 VITE_ENABLE_LIVE=1 yarn start
 ```

-Once you have eveything up and running, you'll find a link to the `/linked` page
+Once you have everything up and running, you'll find a link to the `/linked` page
 where users can scan a QR code for link a device.

 Once a device is linked, ChatMap will parse locations + related content from